 If you haven’t yet included these practices in your recovery plan, this article will outline the seven main benefits of practicing yoga and meditation in sobriety.

-7 Benefits of Mediation and Yoga in Recovery
+7 Benefits of Meditation and Yoga in Recovery

 Easy to Incorporate into Your Daily Routine

-One significant benefit of yoga and mediation in recovery is that both practices are easy to incorporate in your daily life.
-While both practices can be more involved, you can master easy mediation and yoga practices in little time.
+One significant benefit of yoga and meditation in recovery is that both practices are easy to incorporate into your daily life.
+While both practices can be more involved, you can master easy meditation and yoga practices in little time.
 By learning breath focusing or simple yoga poses like standing mountain or child’s poses, you can make these practices a part of your daily routine.
-Devoting 15 minutes of your daily schedule to yoga and mediation can recharge you and decrease stress.
+Devoting 15 minutes of your daily schedule to yoga and meditation can recharge you and decrease stress.

 Yoga and Meditation Can Help Decrease Withdrawal Symptoms

 In early recovery, withdrawals from drugs and alcohol are often painful and uncomfortable.
 Especially methamphetamine withdrawal symptoms!
 Oftentimes, people experiencing withdrawals have strong cravings and urges to use.
 In addition to medication and diet, yoga and meditation can help ease withdrawal symptoms that lead to cravings.
 Both practices increase oxygen to the brain and promote a sense of wellbeing.

 Using yoga and meditation in recovery will help you replace the artificial highs of addiction with natural highs.
 These mindful practices teach you to detach from external stimuli and focus on your inner needs.
 With continued practice, the ability to look inward teaches you to become fulfilled with the peace within you.
 Ultimately, you are more aware of external desires and the yearning to fill holes in your life through substances.
 You will be better able to turn away from cravings and towards the natural highs of peace and serenity.

 Yoga and Meditation Help You Focus on the Here and Now